pyroll-project/pyroll-core/README.md

     - New unit classes: `Rotator`, `PassSequence`, `ThreeRollPass`.
     - Introduction of disk elements for incremental modelling in rolling direction.
     - Nestable units (esp. pass sequences and disk elements).

-## Documentation

-See the [documentation](https://pyroll.readthedocs.io/en/latest) to learn about basic concepts and usage.
-The documentation of version 1.0 can be found [here](https://pyroll.readthedocs.io/en/stable).

 ## License